Solution | Next Best Offer for Banking#

 Overview#

 Marketing campaigns are most impactful when intelligently targeted.
-Sending the same material to the whole customer base is not only costly, but also ineffective.
+Sending the same material to the whole customer base isn’t only costly, but also ineffective.
 Knowing how likely a group of customers is to subscribe to a product is essential to make the right decision.

 This solution completes the customer segmentation solution within the marketing suite for banking.
-The user can plug the same data as in the former solution, and build an initial model.
-The Dataiku app enables users to control how the target customers will be defined for the marketing campaign.
+The user can plug the same data as in the former solution and build an initial model.
+The Project Setup enables users to control how to define the target customers for the marketing campaign.

 Installation#